 b.
-Bucerius Law School (Hamburg, Germany)
+Bucerius Law School (Hamburg, Germany) Fall semester Language of instruction: English c.
+Central European University (Budapest, Hungary) Program in Legal Studies Fall semester

-Fall semester

 Cardozo's student exchange program with Bucerius allows one Cardozo JD student to attend a special English-language program in International and Comparative Business Law at Bucerius each fall semester.
 Cardozo students may qualify to attend once they have completed two years of JD study.
 Bucerius is the first private law school in Germany and has an innovative curriculum and style.